hltcoe/turkle/docs/ADMINISTRATION.rst

         'whitenoise.middleware.WhiteNoiseMiddleware',
     ) + MIDDLEWARE

-Note that you need to follow the previous instructions on configuring static files before running with whitenoise.
+Note that you need to follow the previous instructions on configuring ``STATIC_ROOT`` before running with whitenoise.

 Apache as a reverse proxy